-Kristen E. Caverly is a founding partner of Henderson, Caverly, Pum & Charney LLP, and she is the Chair of the Litigation Group at the firm.
-Ms. Caverly provides advice, counsel and representation to Henderson, Caverly, Pum & Charney LLP clients in estate and trust controversies, probate matters, civil and commercial litigation, business disputes, and intellectual property litigation.
+Kristen E. Caverly is a founding partner of Henderson, Caverly & Pum LLP, and she is the Chair of the Litigation Group at the firm.
+Ms. Caverly provides advice, counsel and representation to Henderson, Caverly & Pum LLP clients in estate and trust controversies, probate matters, contested guardianships and conservatorships, civil and commercial litigation, and business disputes.

 Ms. Caverly also handles appeals and is counsel of record in Sefton v.
 Sefton, 206 Cal.
 App.
 4th 875 (2012); People ex rel.
 Herrera v.
 Stender, 212 Cal.
 App.
 4th 614 (2012); and Mycogen Corp. v.
 Monsanto Co., 28 Cal.
 4th 888 (2002).

 Ms. Caverly is a Fellow in the prestigious American College of Trust and Estate Counsel (“ACTEC”) and is certified as a Specialist in Estate Planning, Trust and Probate Law by the State Bar of California Board of Legal Specialization.
 Ms. Caverly was selected in 2015 as a Fellow of the Litigation Counsel of America, an invitation only, trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
 Ms. Caverly also served as a member of the Executive Committee for the California State Bar Trusts and Estates Section and now serves on the Successor Committee for the California Lawyers Association.
 Ms. Caverly is one of the Managing Editors of the California Trusts and Estates Quarterly.